brunokoga/Montevideo/spells_dir/hallow.md

 **Casting Time** 24 hours

-**Components** V, S, M (herbs, oils, and incense worth at least 1,000 gp, plus 1,000 gp per level of the spell to be included in the _hallowed _area), DF
+**Components** V, S, M (herbs, oils, and incense worth at least 1,000 gp, plus 1,000 gp per level of the spell to be included in the _hallowed _area, DF

 **Range** touch